event-engine/php-engine-skeleton/README.md

 $ docker-compose logs -f event_engine_projection
 ```

-### Swagger UI is not updated
+### Event Engine Cockpit is not updated

-When you add new commands or queries in Event Engine the Swagger UI will not automatically reread the schema from the backend.
+When you add new commands or queries in Event Engine the Cockpit UI will not automatically reread the schema from the backend.
-Simply reload the UI or press `Explore` button.
+Use the refresh button in the top menu to reload the schema.

 ## Batteries Included